Fans roar for Brittney Griner before Team USA's exhibition with Lady Vols

 KNOXVILLE, Tenn.
 (AP) — Brittney Griner stood in the middle of her U.S. national women's teammates lined up as the public address announcer ticked off the reserves, then started naming the starters.

 Once the 6-foot-9 center's name came over the speakers, fans roared for Griner.
-The only other player to come close to a similar ovation was five-time Olympic gold medalist Diana Taurasi despite her having played in college at UConn — the biggest rival for the No. 11 Tennessee Lady Vols.
+The only other player to come close to a similar ovation was five-time Olympic gold medalist Diana Taurasi despite her playing in college at UConn — the biggest rival for the No. 11 Tennessee Lady Vols.

 Sunday night marked Griner's first time playing a game with "USA" on the front of her jersey since celebrating winning her second Olympic gold medal in August 2021 at the Tokyo Games.